nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Pin applicant feature

 #### Implementation

+The pin operation is facilitated by `PinCommandParser`. `PinCommandParser` parses the user input into an `Index` to assist in identifying the applicant to pin from the applicant list in the `Model`.

-The pin operation is facilitated by `PinCommand`.
-It extends `Command` and implements the `Command#execute` operation.
+`PinCommand` extends `Command` and implements the `Command#execute` operation.

 Given below is an example usage scenario and how the pin operation is handled by TrackAScholar: